Sunday 19 September 2021, 7:00 pm

-Oxford Bach Choir online concert of Fauré and Duruflé, that was to have been performed on 20th June will now be performed at a date (to be confirmed) in latter half of September, directly from the Sheldonian Theatre, Oxford.
+Oxford Bach Choir online concert of Fauré and Duruflé, delayed from June because of restrictions on choral singing, will now be been performed on Sunday 19th September, directly from the Sheldonian Theatre, Oxford.

 Conducted by Benjamin Nicholas, with readings by Oxford Professor of Poetry, Alice Oswald.

 In its first concert since December 2019, the Oxford Bach Choir will video stream a performance of Fauré, Cantique de Jean Racine, and Duruflé, Requiem.

 The performance will be recorded earlier that day in Oxford’s Sheldonian Theatre and will include readings by Alice Oswald, Oxford University Professor of Poetry.